haroldSoftware/platformGame_2D/README.md

 This is my platform game.
-PLAYER IT HERE: https://haroldsoftware.github.io/platformGame_2D/
+PLAY IT HERE: https://haroldsoftware.github.io/platformGame_2D/

-This uses vanilla or static JavaScript, HTML, and CSS.
+The languages used to build this game are static JavaScript, HTML, and CSS.

 The player is a walrus that needs to jump on platforms up to the star.

 If the player gets to the star, they win.

-If they run into the eagle, the rocket, or a fireball, they lose.
 --------------------------------------------------------------------------------

 This uses collision detection on the canvas element.
 Since canvas has an x and